Inviting or Adding SSO users

 • Portal link

-Here is a sample invitation mail for a better understanding
+Here is a sample invitation mail for your better understanding

 40_Screenshot-SSO_user_invitation_mail_sample